Megscode/CV/README.md

 ### I am Enthusiastic and Inquisitive

-Wanting to try new things and get stuck into a new task.
+Never one to shy away from new tasks and activities, I have always strived to expand my skillset and make the most out of my professional and personal life.

 ## <a name="Where_I've_studied">Where I've studied</a>

 ### Makers Academy (Dec 2019 to Apr 2020)

 Makers Academy is an intensive coding bootcamp aimed at career changers.
-During the course we applied Agile Software Development methods and Pair Programming on a daily basis, which increased improvement in learning and prepared me to enter the tech industry.
+During the course I applied Agile Software Development methods and Pair Programming on a daily basis, which increased my pace of learning and prepared me to enter the tech industry.
+Dedicating four months solely to coding was a life-changing experience, during this time I solidified my tech orientated values to produce high quality, tested and maintainable code.

 - OOP, TDD, MVC, DDD
 - Agile, Pair Programming.